googlearchive/cloud-functions-emulator/README.md

 debugger window.
 You can then set breakpoints and debug like normal.

 ![Debugging with Chrome Developer Tools](img/debugging.png "Debugging with Chrome Developer Tools")

+#### Debugging with WebStorm

+Create a Node.js Remote Debugger configuration.
+In the Emulator, set `debug` to `true`.
+When your function is invoked and then paused, attach to the debugger in WebStorm by running the debug configuration you created.

 #### Using the old debugger